When you define a type using the

 Y have the same representation, they are different types.
 This means that they can have different typeclass instances.

-Often, however, you want some (or all) of the typeclass instances for a newtype to be exactly the same as the instances of the underlying type.
+Often, however, you want typeclass instances for a newtype that are exactly the same as the instances of the underlying type.
 The

 GeneralizedNewtypeDeriving GHC extension provides a convenient way to do that.